Stop Saying 'Sorry for the Inconvenience' - Say This Instead

 Set a timeframe for your solution

-How you resolve your customers’ problems will vary depending on the issue at hand.
+How you resolve customer complaints and problems will vary depending on the issue at hand.

 However, the customer wants to hear how long your fix is going to take.